attila-lendvai/maru/doc/bootstrap.md

 (see `make eval-llvm`).

-Deleting these files (**note:** `make clean` retains them! see `make veryclean`), or touching the sources will force a normal bootstrap process using the previous stage(s).
+Deleting these files (**note:** `make clean` retains them! see `make veryclean`), or touching the sources will force a normal bootstrap process hosted by the previous stage.

-In the future, when Maru can produce binary executable files (see `make test-elf`) even those files could be checked in the git repo to provide optional "shortcuts" in the bootstrap process.

-It's possible to skip these shortcuts and run the bootstrap procedure all the way from the/a bottom stage by `make PREVIOUS_STAGE_EXTRA_TARGETS=veryclean test-bootstrap`.
+It's possible to skip these shortcuts and run the bootstrap procedure all the way from the/a bottom stage by `make PREVIOUS_STAGE_EXTRA_TARGETS=veryclean veryclean test-bootstrap`.

 ## Bootstrap "leakage"

-In the bootstrap process most abstractions are present twice: the old versions in the host module, and the new versions loaded into in the slave module.
+In the bootstrap process most abstractions are present twice: the old versions in the host env, and the new versions loaded into in the slave env.
 At certain parts of the codebase these potentially incompatible definitions can mix:

   - The compiler is running in the host's environment, but compiles the definitions of the slave.
-Thus, it inherently needs to cross the host-slave boundary (ideally, always in a controlled and explicit way, guarded by asserts).
+Thus, it inherently needs to cross the host-slave boundary (ideally, always in a controlled and explicit way, guarded by asserts that fail early and loud).

-  - A lot of the `forms` (macros) of the slave must be executed/expanded while building up the set of definitions that are meant to be level-shifted by the compiler to the target universe.
+  - A lot of the `forms` (macros) of the slave must be executed/expanded while building up the set of definitions that will be level-shifted by the compiler to the target universe.
 These forms sometimes need to deal with the lexical environment (of type `<env>`) that is instantiated by the host.
     The object layout of these `<env>` objects will be that of which